 Preparation in Language & University Studies

 PLUS allows students to improve their academic proficiency while emphasizing subject-specific classroom skills to keep them on track toward earning a degree.
 In their PLUS classes, students learn how to give in-class presentations, work in groups, participate in discussions, research and write university-quality papers, analyze case studies, and more.

 Golden Gate University offers a unique educational opportunity to individuals interested in pursuing professions in business and technology, psychology and taxation.
 Because GGU classes are delivered to working professionals and are taught by experts in the various fields of finance, digital security, marketing, management, networked systems (to name just a few), the classroom environment is dynamic and fast-paced.
 Presenting, discussing, participating, analyzing, and doing responsible research are essential student skills at GGU.

 PLUS classes meet at the San Francisco location Monday through Thursday from 9:20 am to 3 pm.
 GGU classes meet in the late afternoons and evenings.
 Participants must enroll in one GGU credit class while in PLUS.

 |Spring 2016||Jan 6 - Apr 26|

 |Summer 2016||May 1 - Aug 20|

 Mandatory PLUS Orientations are scheduled for the week before classes begin.
-Fall 2015 Orientation begins at 11 am on August 26, 2015.
+Summer 2016 Orientation begins at 9 am on April 26, 2016.

 FREQUENTLY ASKED QUESTIONS